man90es/steamcardexchange-api/README.md

 * `8002` is the port that you configured (leave it as is if you didn't configure anything);
 * `570` is the ID of a game on Steam that you're interested in.

 You can get game IDs from the URIs of their store pages.
-E.g, Dota 2 (URI: `https://store.steampowered.com/app/570/Dota_2`) has ID `570` which was used in the example.
+E.g, Dota 2 (URI: `https://store.steampowered.com/app/570/Dota_2`) has ID `570` which is used in this example.

 Here's an example of how the responce may look:
 ```JSON